Camicardenasp/videoclub-back/README.md

+# DESCRIPTION MoivesList

+A simple and easy-to-use movies list application that helps you organize films and and keep track of them.

+Features

+   + Create new movies register with different information
+   + Edit and delete existing movies
+   + Responsive design for use on desktop and mobile devices

+# Usage

+To use MoviesList, simply follow these steps:

+    + Go to the MoviesList URL
+    + See the previous movies registered
+    + Create a new register by entering a title, year, time, language, release date and country
+    + Click "Agregar Película" to add the movie to your list Repeat steps 2-3 to add additional tasks
+    + Just double click the information you want to "Edit"
+    + Use the "Delete" button to eliminate a register of some existing movie

+# INSTALATION

-# React Todo App
+# React MoviesList App
-A to-do list app made with React as front-end and Node, Express and MongoDB as back-end.
+A movies list app made with React as front-end and Node, Express and MongoDB as back-end.

 ## Front-End Installation
-1. `cd app`
+1. `cd videoclub-front`
-2. `npm install vite`
+2. `npm install vite@latest`
 3. `npm run dev`

 ## Back-End Installation
-1. `cd backend`
+1. `cd videoclub-back`
 2. `npm install`
 3. `npm run dev` or `nodemon index`